blankly-finance/blankly-docs/content/en/index.md

 Blankly is the only package on the market that allows you to build a model once and allow it to run on any supported exchange and trading multiple entities at a time.
 Write logic once and trade `MSFT`, `AAPL`, and `BTC-USD` from the same file.

-We support all the major cryptocurrencies through Coinbase and Binance along with all equity markets through Alpaca (we'll be adding support for Forex through OANDA soon).
+We support all the major cryptocurrencies through Coinbase and Binance, all equity markets through Alpaca, and Forex through OANDA.
 Blankly makes it as simple as one line to convert an existing strategy or bot trading on one exchange into another.

 ### Optimized for Performance at Scale